-Dame Barbara Hepworth (1903 – 1975) was a British sculptor known for modernist shapes and figures.
+Dame Barbara Hepworth (1903 – 1975) was a British sculptor who created vivid modernist shapes and figures.
 Writings and Conversations gathers Hepworth’s articles, essays, and interviews from 1933 until her death in 1975.

-Throughout this work she is clear on what drives her, the concepts of fear and truth, the difference between modelling and carving, the defining feeling of presence in her work.
+Through the collection spans decades, Hepworth is clear and convicted on certain things: what drives her, the roles of fear and truth, the difference between modelling and carving (and why she prefers the latter), the defining feeling of presence in her work.

 I do not like drama in sculpture.
 To me drama has its fulfilment in time and space – not in being arrested in concrete material.
 I want to achieve a ‘presence’ in my sculptures of such a kind that they remain true and valid in all moods.

 Although Hepworth is less known than her contemporary Henry Moore she has become more popular and better understood recently due to exhibitions like the Tate’s 2015 Retrospective.
-Hepworth’s work is also on full-time exhibit at the Hepworth Wakefield in West Yorkshire.
-Landscape was intensely meaningful for Hepworth.
+Hepworth’s work is also on full-time exhibit at the Hepworth Wakefield in West Yorkshire.2

 When I visited Greece and the islands of the Aegean I was greatly moved by the extraordinary power of the vertical in a landscape which was surrounded by the curved horizon of the sea.
 In the similar clear brilliant light of West Penwith – this last twenty miles of England thrusting out into the Atlantic and enclosed by sea on three sides.

 Hepworth saw place in its physicality, apart from meaning.
-Lines, formations, change over time, like fellow British sculptor Andy Goldsworthy, Hepworth knew her work had to dialogue with the landscape and yet stand apart.
+Lines, formations, change over time.
+Like fellow British sculptor Andy Goldsworthy, Hepworth knew her work had to dialogue with the landscape and yet stand apart.
+She also knew that the human form must be part of the experience.

 In this pure light the solitary human figure, standing on a hill or cliff, sand or rock, becomes a strong column, a thrust out of the land, as strong as the rock itself and powerfully rooted; but the impression overall is one of the growth and expansion, a rising form which reaches outwards and upwards.